nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-B.md

                         Taxa with prevalences(the proportion of samples in which the taxon is present) less than this will be excluded from the analysis.
 Default is 0, i.e. do not exclude any taxon / feature.
 * `library_cutoff`    - If `remove_rare` is true, a numerical threshold for filtering samples based on library sizes.
-                        Samples with library sizes less than lib_cut will be excluded in the analysis.
+                        Samples with library sizes less than lib_cutoff will be excluded in the analysis.
 Default is 0, i.e. no sample will be dropped.
 To discard samples with read counts less than or equal to 100, set to 100.
 * `target_region`     - amplicon target region.
 Options are either "16S", "18S", or "ITS"
-* `feature_table`     - ASV count table varaiable from [Read-in Input Tables](#read-in-input-tables)
+* `feature_table`     - ASV count table variable from [Read-in Input Tables](#read-in-input-tables)
 * `taxonomy_table`    - ASV taxonomy table variable from [Read-in Input Tables](#read-in-input-tables)

 **Output Data:**